ibrahimy353/Static-Site-Generator-/posts/SSG.md

         title : matterResult.data.title,
         date: matterResult.data.date,
         subtitle: matterResult.data.subtitle,
-        slug: fileName.replace(".md", ""),
+        slug: fileName.replace(".md", ""), //this is content being returned from file [slugs]  after being encoded to Utf-8 which can be posted to html static.
       };
     });
     return posts;
   };
   export default getPostMetadata;
 ```
+Inside the code just above we get to read file content from the **markdown** file and as well as also return encoded content from **[slug]**
+file.

 You can copy metadata from this repo [here](https://github.com/ibrahimy353/.md-files), then paste it on the a new folder that we shall create  on the root app and name it **posts**.

-In order to render the Metadata collected using code above from markdown (.md) file, we use **gray-matter** to help with parsing front matter from string to file, using **markdown to jsx** 3rd party package assist in converting the markdown language to JSX file system which we get to pass the data using babel in the **postMetadata** to change it to a language that.
+To render the Metadata collected using code above from markdown(.md) file, we use **gray-matter** to help with parsing front matter from string to file, we also use **markdown to jsx** 3rd party package assist in converting the markdown language to JSX file system that we get to pass the data using babel in the **postMetadata** to change it to a language that.

 Create another folder inside **app** root folder and name it **posts/[slugs]**.
 Inside the posts/[slugs] folder add a file  **page.tsx**.
 The **app/posts/[slugs]**.
 Inside this slugs